Eason-S-Lu/History-Club-Main/Request For Public Comments/RFC-01.md

 <h3>Impeachment</h3>
 Any officer whose actions or behavior violates the purpose and values of the club may be subject to impeachment by a two-thirds vote of the members present at a meeting where the proposed impeachment has been submitted in writing at least one week prior.
 The impeached officer shall be removed from their position.

-<h4>Impeachment</h3>
-Any officer whose actions or behavior violates the purpose and values of the club may be subject to impeachment by a two-thirds vote of the members present at a meeting where the proposed impeachment has been submitted in writing at least one week prior.
-The impeached officer shall be removed from their position.<p>

 <h2>Article V: Meetings</h2>
 Regular meetings of this club shall be held on a schedule determined by the officers.
 Special meetings may be called by the President or upon request of a majority of the members.
 A quorum shall consist of a majority of the members.<p>